mangalorg/luaprovider/README.md

 It uses [native go implementation of the Lua interpreter](https://github.com/yuin/gopher-lua) and provides a set of libraries that can be used in the scripts.

-Take a look at [official lua scripts repository](https://github.com/mangalorg/saturno)
+Take a look at [the official lua scripts repository](https://github.com/mangalorg/saturno)

 ## Features

-- Built-in Lua VM without CGO
+- Built-in Lua VM without CGO with [gopher-lua](https://github.com/yuin/gopher-lua)
 - Batteries-included library
-- Ships with [CLI tool](./cmd/lua-provider-gen) to generate script template
+- Ships with [CLI helper tools](./cmd) for generating templates & probing.
 - Luadoc generation which enables autocompletion for you IDE
 - Script template generation